-ESE 499: Research in Electrical Sciences (0-3)

-An independent research project with faculty supervision.
+ESE 499: Research in Electrical Sciences (0-3) An independent research project with faculty supervision.
 Permission to register requires a 3.00 g.p.a. in all engineering courses and the agreement of a faculty member to supervise the research.
-May be repeated but only three credits of research electives (AMS 487, BME 499, CSE 487, MEC 499, ESM 499, EST 499, ISE 487) may be counted toward non-ESE technical elective requirements.
-Fall, Spring, Summer Requirements: U4 standing, 3.00 g.p.a. minimum in all engineering courses, permission of department
+May be repeated but only three credits may be counted as an ESE elective.
+Fall, Spring, Summer Requirements: U4 standing, 3.00 GPA minimum in all engineering courses, permission of department